DmitryOlshansky/kasper/about.md

 I'm a computer science researcher, with broad spectrum of interests.
 Over time my focus changed from Robotics to AI to Compilers and Runtimes.

+## Philosophy

+The world is too simple to believe it.

+I bet *it* all started as a sick joke..
+Humor is harmful.

+Two good brains is all *it* takes.

+Scratch any cynic and you will find a disappointed idealist.
+(George Carlin)

+Whether you believe you can do a thing or not, you are right.
+(Henry Ford)

+We become what we do.
+(Pierre Gauthier)

 ## Things I do

 Constantly approaching the defense of my PhD thesis on an obscure machine learning technique "JSM method" in application to chemestry.

-Contibuting to the D programming language - authored 2 modules of standard library, also do tools and other small additions.
+Contributing to the D programming language - authored 2 modules of standard library, also do tools and other small additions.

 Working at the next-gen of banking in Russia - [Tinkoff](https://www.tinkoff.ru "Tinkoff").